 Do they respect your boundaries?

 Just because a relationship moves fast doesn’t automatically mean it’s love bombing.
 Sometimes you do meet the right person and just know from the start that you’ll be together.
-The difference that your boyfriend isn’t framing the future by himself, it’s a mutual journey.
+The difference is that your boyfriend isn’t framing the future by himself, it’s a mutual journey.

 So if you say you’re afraid things are moving too fast, he won’t get angry or accuse you of not loving him, instead he’ll listen and talk about how you see the relationship developing.